A formula for the Euler class of foliations: Introduction

 The idea of defining a graph dual to the Euler class of a foliation is not new.
 Lackenby used a graph dual to an ideal triangulation to mimic the role of the Euler class of a taut foliation \cite{Lackenby2000}.
 In \cite{dunfield_floer_2020}, given a foliar orientation on a one-vertex triangulation of a $3$-manifold, Dunfield represented the Euler class of the corresponding taut foliation by a cocycle supported on a graph.
 In Section \ref{sec: previous work}, the relation between Lackenby and Dunfield's constructions and the maw dual graph is investigated.

 \textbf{Structure of the paper.} Sections \ref{sec: branched surfaces} and \ref{sec: euler classes} are devoted to recalling the definitions and some of the main properties related to sutured manifolds, branched surfaces and Euler classes.
-In Section \ref{sec: maw dual graph} we define the maw dual graph and we prove Theorem \ref{thm: maw dual graph}.
+In Section \ref{sec: maw dual graph} we define the maw dual graph and we prove Theorem \ref{thm: maw dual graph} and therefore Theorem \ref{thm: maw dual graph intro}.
 Then we apply it to establish Lemma \ref{lemma: swapping orientation}.
-Finally, in Section \ref{sec: previous work}, we study the relation between the maw dual graph and previous work linking dual graphs and taut foliations.
+In Section \ref{sec: whitehead link}, we focus on the Whitehead link exterior and prove Theorem \ref{thm: whitehead}.
+In Section \ref{sec: previous work}, we study the relation between the maw dual graph and previous work linking dual graphs and taut foliations.
+Finally, in Section \ref{sec: carried vs fully marked}, we inspect which topological information are retained by cooriented branched surfaces with complement a union of balls.
+There, we prove Theorem \ref{thm: TST}.

+\textbf{Notation.} If $P$ is a manifold, $|P|$ is the number of connected components of $P$.
+If $P$ is oriented and connected, $\overline P$ indicates $P$ with reversed orientation.
+The symbol $M$ generically indicates a smooth, compact and oriented $3$-manifold.
+If $L$ is a link in $S^3$, the link exterior $S^3-\overset{\circ}{N}(L)$ is referred to as $M_L$.